library(tidyverse)

 The dataset below contains information about body temperatures of healthy adults.

-Create a table of summary statistics:
+Create a table of summary statistics for temperature:

 Create a histogram to visualize the body temperature data.